paradite/ai-replace-swe/README.md

 The technology in the AI coding industry is advancing very fast, with multiple companies moving towards building [L4-level AI software engineer](https://prompt.16x.engineer/blog/ai-coding-l1-l5#ai-software-engineer-l4-products).

+I recently got access to Devin in January 2025, and I am very impressed with its current product offerings and capabilities.
+There are some constraints and silly issues but I think those will get sorted in no time given how fast things move.

 From the business perspective, there are major advantages of hiring AI instead of human software engineers:

 - Don't need to deal with hiring at all.
 Instant hire, instant onbaording.